keshavgupta848101/markSix-minions-speak-app/README.md

-# markOne: “Do you know Mahabharat?”
-CLI quiz app
+# markSeven: “Minion Translation”

-# About Quiz
+# About Application

-1. The same app as made by Tanay in live video in VanillaJS.
-Use Minion Fun translation API for the web app
+1. Used Use Fun translation API
 2. The app take in input and translate the input into Minion's language.
 3. Display the output